apache/openwhisk-wskdeploy/docs/programming_guide.md

 - [Creating a minimal Package](wskdeploy_packages.md#packages) - creating a basic package manifet and deploying it.
 - [Creating a "Hello World" package](wskdeploy_hello_world.md#creating-a-hello-world-package) - deploy your first function using a manifest.
-- [Helloworld with Basic Parameters](wskdeploy_helloworld_basic_parms.md#hello-world-action-with-basic-parameters) - declare named input and output parameters on an Action with their types.
+- [Actions with Basic Parameters](wskdeploy_helloworld_basic_parms.md#actions-with-basic-parameters) - declare named input and output parameters on an Action with their types.
-- [Helloworld with Advanced Parameters](wskdeploy_helloworld_advanced_parms.md) - input and output parameter declarations with more detailed information.
+- [Actions with Advanced Parameters](wskdeploy_helloworld_advanced_parms.md#actions-with-advanced-parameters) - input and output parameter declarations with more detailed information.

 ---
 <!--